COMMENTARY: What’s the future of affordable housing in Lyons?

 Summit Housing Group, which has a contract with Keith Bell of Lyons Valley Park Inc to buy the parcels, held a community meeting at the Lyons Middle/Senior High School and gave updates on a preliminary concept plan for the proposed homes.
 Snow and Denver-area architect Elizabeth Johnson presented updates and answered questions from neighbors in Lyons Valley Park and the broader community.

-The density of the proposed 12 multifamily homes are actually less dense than the current Lyons Valley Village homes that are already in Lyons Valley Park.
+The density of the proposed multifamily homes are actually less dense than the market-rate Lyons Valley Village multifamily homes that are already in Lyons Valley Park.
 According to information from Town Administrator Victoria Simonsen, Lyons Valley Village has 18 buildings on 2 acres, with about 30 total residences.
-The multifamily units that Summit is proposing are 12 buildings on 4 acres (about 2.9 of those acres are buildable), with a total of 29 total residences.
+[The density was later confirmed to be 11 total buildings on 2 acres, with a total of 18 residences.
+Of the 11 buildings, one is a community house, eight are duplexes, and two are single family homes.
+You can find out more information at www.lyonsvalleyvillage.info/about.]
+In comparison, the multifamily units that Summit is proposing are 12 buildings on 4 acres, with a total of 29 total residences.
+About 2.9 of those 4 acres are buildable, which means the remaining space on that Tract A will remain undeveloped.

 Snow and Johnson said that the 12 buildings of duplexes and triplexes would be two stories and not higher than 25 feet, and the 11 single family homes would be one story.
 They said they were interested in getting a copy of the Lyons Valley Park Homeowners Association (HOA) design guidelines so the buildings match the existing neighbors’ homes.
 Snow also said he was willing to discuss whether Summit would join the HOA.